Galaxies99/alpha-protein/README.md

 ## Data Preparation

-Download our provided dataset `feature.zip` and `label.zip` from [Google Drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1XJ5o8TTQT7HFG4w3XcMR7w) (Extract Code: fcjv), and unzip them into the `data` directory.
+Download our provided dataset `feature.zip` and `label.zip` from [Google Drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing), and unzip them into the `data` directory.
 After that, execute the following commands to divide them into training set, validation set and testing set.

 ```bash
 python utils/preprocessing.py
 ```

+You can also download the prepared dataset from [Baidu Netdisk](https://pan.baidu.com/s/1XJ5o8TTQT7HFG4w3XcMR7w) (Extract Code: fcjv), which does not need the previous preparation process.

 You can also prepare your own datasets, see [docs/data_preparation.md](docs/data_preparation.md) for details.

 ## Pretrained Models

-You can download full pretrained models at []() or []().
+You can download full pretrained models from [Google Drive](https://drive.google.com/drive/folders/10n0MPoP6MEXmNliQpJkCdKJTShV5YCOv?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1_Wh3ORfXH5faYkcEXx4_Ng) (Extract Code: jl6n).
 After downloading the each pretrained models, put it under the `checkpoint` folder (if the folder does not exist, then create it by yourself).
 Then, you can directly use it for testing or fine-tuning.
 Please see [docs/pretrained_models.md](docs/pretrained_models.md) for details.

 ## Models